 UK job applications tend to take the form of either an application form (often available online) that includes a personal statement where you need to demonstrate that you meet the person specification or a request for a CV together with a covering letter (which should cover the same areas as a personal statement).

-Interviews for UK jobs typically last between 30-60 minutes and you will often be interviewed by 2-3 interviewers.
+Interviews for UK jobs typically last between 30–60 minutes and you usually meet with 2 or 3 interviewers.
 Some interviews involve additional testing or tasks which will increase the overall interview time length.

 Research the company ahead of the interview to get an idea of its values and work culture, and also to help prepare questions to ask.
 Dress and behave formally but try to stay relaxed and friendly.